GauravM512/Wuthering-Waves-Downloader/readme.md

-# Wuthering Waves Launcher
+# Wuthering Waves Downloader

-Wuthering Waves Launcher is a Python-based project that allows you to download the game.
+Wuthering Waves Downloader is a Python-based project that allows you to download the game.
 This project focuses on simplicity and functionality, providing a command-line interface for a seamless user experience.

 ## Features

 - Purely written in Python, making it easy to understand and modify.
 - No GUI (Graphical User Interface) to keep the project lightweight and accessible for all users.

+## Upcoming Features

+- Choose CDN Smartly.

 ## Installation